 Please remember, it is important to discuss starting any alternative medication with your doctor, especially in children.

-Numerous anecdotal reports claiming success with various nootropics are common on the internet.
+Numerous anecdotal reports claiming success with various 'smart drugs' are common on the internet.
 The scientific evidence backing these claims continues to be scarce.
-However, here are the most used nootropics including some herbal supplements:
+However, here are the most used 'brain drugs' including some herbal supplements:

 There is no shortage of nootropics (especially herbal supplements) claiming success in treating ADHD.
 Before starting any of these medications, talk with your doctor to make sure what you are taking is safe and effective.
 Remember, it may take some time to find a regimen that successfully treats ADHD without causing side effects.